APBA Gold Cup: List of Gold Cup winners

 1960: Heat 1A completed.
 Second half of first heat was abandoned when Gale V crashed in Heat 1B.
 By rule, two heats were required to be completed for an official meeting for series championship purposes.
 Round abandoned and cancelled by APBA because of high winds.

 2008: Heats 1A, 1B, 2A, and 2B completed.
 Round abandoned after crash in Heat 3A and high winds, declared No Contest by APBA.
-American Boat Racing Association (now H1 Unlimited) declared the round official, counting all heat races and qualifying results for eries championship purposes since nine boats started the first heat race.
+American Boat Racing Association (now H1 Unlimited) declared the round official, counting all heat races and qualifying results for series championship purposes since nine boats started the first heat race.
 With two fully completed heats, U-5 FormulaBoats.com (Jeff Bernard, driver) declared round winner with 850 points (fifth in qualifying, first in heat 1B, and first in heat 2B) for National Boat Championship purposes.